Callumogr18/GameJam-2023/README.md

 - Press m (on/off)

-Note: Music cannot be turned on/off if ships are moving, this is because other functions are being called on and the music handler cannot be reached by the interpreter.
+Note: Music cannot be turned on/off if ships are moving, this is because other functions are being called on and the music handler cannot be reached.

 # Playing the game